DataDog/integrations-core/docs/developer/meta/docs-specs.md

 1. Populate all unset default fields
 1. Gather and prioritize other schema for inclusion
 1. Resolve any defined templates
+1. Normalize links to embedded style
 1. Output the complete specification as JSON for arbitrary consumers

-This spec is dependent on other config files within an integration, the order of precedence:
+This spec is dependent on other config files within an integration check, in order of precedence:

 - `manifest.json`
 - `assets/service_checks.json`